 The steady-state ratio of the concentration of chemical in blood and plasma (Rb:p) is an important parameter in the PBTK model and is used for converting between plasma predictions and observations in whole blood.
-The “httk” function get_rblood2plasma either retrieves measured values of Rb:p from the literature or predicts the ratio by predicting the red blood cell:plasma equilibrium partition coefficient and then using the hematocrit fraction for the relevant species.
+The function httk::get_rblood2plasma() either retrieves measured values of Rb:p from the literature or predicts the ratio by predicting the red blood cell:plasma equilibrium partition coefficient and then using the hematocrit fraction for the relevant species.